Efficiency-Reward Trade-Off in Queues with Dynamic Arrivals: Main Results: Efficiency-Reward Trade-Off

 \subsubsection{Deterministic Optimal Solution}

 We first consider the case when \eqref{eq:concave_like} is satisfied, i.e., the unique optimal solution of \eqref{eq:def Fstar} is equal to 1 with probability 1.
-To analyze this case, we need the following smoothness assumption on $F$. \begin{assumption} We make the following assumptions for the second and higher order derivative of $F$: \begin{itemize} \item The second order derivative $F''$ exists and continuous in $(0,\lambda_{\max})$, and $F''(1)<0$. \item The third and fourth order derivative $F^{(3)}$ and $ F^{(4)}$ exist and bounded, i.e. $\exists M, K>0$ such that
+To analyze this case, we need the following smoothness assumption on $F$, {which is \Cref{eq:smooth_F}}.